LCPQ/MSQM/content/presentations.md

 # POSTERS

 ### Vitaly Gorelov (LSI, Palaiseau)

 **TBA**

 ### Antoine Roux (CEA, Saclay)

 **Emulation for (very) large scale PGCM computations of nuclei**

 ### Pepijn Demol (KU, Leuven)

 **TBA**

+### Cesar Feniou (QUBITS-P, Paris)

+**Greedy Gradient-free Adaptive Variational Quantum Algorithms on a Noisy Intermediate Scale Quantum Computer**

+Hybrid quantum-classical adaptive Variational Quantum Eigensolvers (VQE) already hold the potential to outperform classical computing for simulating quantum many-body systems.
+However, their practical implementation on current quantum processing units (QPUs) is very challenging due to the noisy evaluation of a polynomially scaling number of observables, undertaken for operator selection and optimisation of a high-dimensional cost function.
+To overcome this, we propose new techniques to execute adaptive algorithms on a 25-qubit error-mitigated QPU coupled to a GPU-accelerated HPC simulator.
+Targeting physics applications, we compute the ground state of a 25-body Ising model using the newly introduced Greedy Gradient-free Adaptive VQE (CGA-VQE) requiring only five circuit measurements per iteration, regardless of the number of qubits and size of the operator pool.
+We show that the QPU successfully executes the algorithms and yields the correct choice of parametrised unitary operators.
+While the QPU evaluation of the resulting ansatz wave-function is polluted by hardware noise, a single final evaluation of the sought-after observables on a classical GPU-accelerated/noiseless simulator allows the recovery of the correct approximation of the ground state, thus highlighting the need for hybrid quantum-classical observable measurement.